jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 Marpa applications,
 as well as the Windows port of Marpa.
-Deyan Ginev provided advice on LaTeX and on deeper matters which proved essential for this book.
+Deyan Ginev provided advice on LaTeX and on deeper matters which proved essential.
 Lenz Moritz quietly and effectively maintained our IRC channel.
 Andrew Rodland stood in for Jeffrey Kegler as the face of Marpa when it was needed,